Golden Triangle Tours

-Upon arrival at the New Delhi airport, you will be transfer to the luxury Oberoi hotel in Delhi.
+Upon arrival at the New Delhi airport, meet our driver with a ply card in your name waiting outside the Arrival hall at the airport .
+He will assist you to the vehicle and transfer to the pre booked hotel.
 Check in at the hotel.
 Relax and unwind at the hotel for the rest of the day.
-Overnight stay will be at the hotel.
+Overnight stay in Delhi.

 Delhi - Jaipur